JackKeaton/IDE-research/README.md

 **1. Collaboration**

+> Hell is other people.
+> - Sartre

 Imagine working on a project.
 Now imagine working on a project like we worked on the template earlier, with 30 people working on the same thing.
 Personally, the "teletype" function feels like hell to me.
-No, worse than hell.
-Whatever is below it.
-Probably a Primark on a Saturday.
+No, worse than hell. *Whatever is below it.
+Probably a Primark on a Saturday.*

 **2. Autocorrect**